ai-techsystems/deepC/README.md

 ## 📛 what is deepC?

-deepC Compiler and infrance framework is designed to **enable and perform** deep learning neural networks by focussing on features of custom ai-accelerators like FPGAs, eFPGAs and other embedded devices like [raspberry-pi](https://www.raspberrypi.org/), [odroid](https://www.hardkernel.com/), [arduino](https://www.arduino.cc/), [SparkFun Edge](https://www.sparkfun.com/products/15170), [risc-V](https://www.amazon.com/Seeed-Studio-Sipeed-Maixduino-RISC-V/dp/B07SW9ZWQQ) and others.
+deepC Compiler and inference framework is designed to **enable and perform** deep learning neural networks by focussing on features of custom ai-accelerators like FPGAs, eFPGAs and other embedded devices like [raspberry-pi](https://www.raspberrypi.org/), [odroid](https://www.hardkernel.com/), [arduino](https://www.arduino.cc/), [SparkFun Edge](https://www.sparkfun.com/products/15170), [risc-V](https://www.amazon.com/Seeed-Studio-Sipeed-Maixduino-RISC-V/dp/B07SW9ZWQQ) and others.

-dnn Compiler is ahead of time compiler producing optimized executable based on [LLVM compiler tool chain](https://llvm.org/) and [openAcc](https://www.openacc.org/) specialized for deep neural networks with [ONNX](https://onnx.ai/) as front end.
+deepC also offers ahead of time compiler producing optimized executable based on [LLVM compiler tool chain](https://llvm.org/) specialized for deep neural networks with [ONNX](https://onnx.ai/) as front end.

 ## 📝 Design

-Main component of **dnn Compiler** has been designed to represent and optimize the common deep learning networks in high level graph IR and to transform the computation graph to minimize memory utilization, optimize data layout and fuse computation patterns for different hardware backends.
+Main components of **deepC** have been designed to represent and optimize the common deep learning networks in high level graph IR and to transform the computation graph to minimize memory utilization, optimize data layout and fuse computation patterns for different hardware backends.

 <img width="800" alt="Architecture" src="misc/dnnCompilerArch.jpg">